ModuleBuild/ModuleBuild/docs/Usage/4 - Test A Release.md

 # Step 4 - Test a Release
 You may get a build to complete without errors but that doesn't mean that the module will behave as expected.
-ModuleBuild includes a couple of simple Pester tests.
-You can run these with the following command:

-`.\Build.ps1 -Test`

-If this tests works you can do a quick module install and load test if you like:
+You can do a quick module install and load test if you like:

 `.\Build.ps1 -InstallAndTestModule`